MatthewWid/better-sse/docs/channels.md

 We then listen on both the events `session-registered` and `session-deregistered` and set the `broadcastSessionCount` function as a callback for each.
 This way, every time a session joins or leaves the channel the count is re-broadcasted and updated for all of the existing sessions on the channel.

-Back on our client lets add another listener that displays the session count:
+Back on our client lets add another listener for our new event that displays the session count in another text field:

 ```javascript
 // public/client.js